ThasianX/CSE-3902-Project/README.md

 * Code Review
 * Peer Code Review are done in each PULL REQUEST.
 Each PULL REQUEST needs at least two group memeber to approve and code review is done in this process.
-* Code Review in class: October 1 for Sprint2

-* Planning
-* GameObjectManager: It would have a list of all game objects and methods for creating and destroying them when link enter each room
-* JSON File to store all the Sprite sheet data
+* Each member of the team have at least one code review on readability and one on quality.

 * Things need to Improve
-* IAnimation currently is too code driven.
-* File arrangement and Foler naming.
-More comments on code.
+* More comments on code.
 *

-* Key mapping for Sprint2:
+* Keyboard mapping for Sprint3:
+*
 * Link Facing:
 * Keys.Up: Link Facing Up
 * Keys.Right: Link Facing Right